-

 Chateau de Tancarville

 The castle was built at the estuary of the Seine River, where it narrows into a river rather than a bay inlet.
 One side fronted the river, elevated by a cliff.
 The defenses were focused on the other sides.
-This … Continue reading
+The … Continue reading

 European 13th century wars and castles